sunyong6666/ICreateRobot-Microbit-docs/docs/Microbit/03FeatureOverview/03SensorFunction/05SoilMoistureSensor.md

 # Soil Moisture Sensor
 ## **<font style="color:rgb(13, 13, 13);">Principle</font>**
-<font style="color:rgb(13, 13, 13);">The soil humidity sensor operates based on the impact of soil moisture content on its resistance.
+<font style="color:rgb(13, 13, 13);">The Soil Moisture Sensor operates based on the impact of soil moisture content on its resistance.
 In dry soil, the lack of moisture as a conductive medium results in high resistance; in moist soil, water dissolves some of the salts in the soil, forming an electrolyte solution that significantly lowers the soil's resistivity.
 By applying a certain voltage between two electrodes and monitoring the resulting current changes or directly measuring the resistance changes, the moisture level in the soil can be accurately assessed.</font>

 ## <font style="color:rgb(13, 13, 13);">Specifications</font>
 | Item | **<font style="color:rgb(13, 13, 13);">Description</font>** |